Kecheng-Chen/gfunction-ates/README.md

 * Build the software as a fully Python package

 ## Acknowledgments
-* This repository and code have been developed and maintained by Kecheng Chen.
+* This repository and code have been developed and maintained by [Kecheng Chen] (https://geomechanics.berkeley.edu/people/kecheng-chen/).